top of page

 More often than not, the general perception is leaders take on the responsibility of (and are held accountable to) meeting the goals of the organization while employees come in and do whatever their job description states (and other duties as assigned), and at quitting time those employees head home without a worry.
 It’s time to press the reset button and start spreading some of this leadership thing around the entire organization.

 When an employee returns from an outside training, wouldn’t it make sense for them to share their new skills with the team?
-Everyone could grow from the opportunity, and by the employee sharing their growth they are at the same time reinforcing their new skills as well.
-Win/win
+Everyone could grow from the opportunity, and by the employee sharing their growth they at the same time reinforce those skills.
+Win/win.

-One of the most frequent (good-intentioned) lies we hear in our classes is that when a goal is set “it will get done.”
+One of the most frequent (good-intentioned) lies we hear in our classes is that when a goal is set, “it will get done.”
 They even create an action plan in class!
 Abraham Lincoln is quoted as saying, “A goal properly set is halfway reached.”
-After nearly 20 years of providing leadership development, I would respectfully disagree with that statement.
-Everyone in our classes hears, repeatedly, “what will set you apart from everyone else is doing what you say you will do, and finish what you start.”
-Two things.
-So, when they come to class after having set a goal and created an action plan and accomplished that task, they have set themselves apart.
-For those that haven’t quite accomplished their task, they are instructed to tweak their plan and continue working toward accomplishment.
-Leaders are expected to finish what they start, follow-through on tasks, and honor commitments.
-Every person in the organization should be held to those leadership standards.
+After nearly 20 years of providing leadership development, I would respectfully disagree.

-Accountability is high on the list of responsibilities a leader has to fulfill.
+Accountability is high on the list of responsibilities a leader must fulfill.
 What if everyone in the organization held each other accountable to the standards of the job?
 To the mission of the organization?
-Imagine the culture you would create!
+Imagine the culture you would create.

 Comments